finos/openmama.github.io/reference/mama/cs/classWombat_1_1MamaBridgeFtMember.md

 )
 ```

 Set up the object.
 This is only an initialization function.
-In order to actually start the fault tolerance monitoring, use [MamaFtMember.activate]()
+In order to actually start the fault tolerance monitoring, use [MamaFtMember.activate](classWombat_1_1MamaFtMember.html#function-activate)

 -------------------------------

-Updated on 2022-05-04 at 07:54:07 +0100
+Updated on 2023-03-31 at 15:29:32 +0100